 Eighteen inch wild brown trout from

-In July 2012, Region 9 fisheries staff, USFWS personnel and angler volunteers conducted trout population sampling on the North Branch Wiscoy Creek (N. Branch).
-This sampling was the first year of a post-habitat enhancement monitoring on the stream.
-Trout population sampling had been conducted in 2010 and 2011 prior to a 2011 habitat enhancement project to compare with trout populations after completion of the project.
+In July 2013, Region 9 fisheries staff and angler volunteers conducted trout population sampling on the North Branch Wiscoy Creek (N. Branch).
+This sampling was the 2nd year of post-habitat enhancement monitoring on the stream.
+Trout population sampling had been conducted in 2010 and 2011 prior to a habitat enhancement project and to compare with populations after completion of the project.

 Habitat Enhancement Project

 In July 2011, 57 "Lunker" structures (456 total feet) were installed along a 2,100 foot section of public fishing rights easements on the N. Branch (North Branch Wiscoy Creek Habitat Enhancement Project).
 This project was done to increase habitat for adult wild brown trout in this highly productive stream.
 Areas where the structures were installed were deepened to approximately 2 feet and the stream width was narrowed by 1/4 to 1/3.
 Prior to the work, this stream section was overly wide, shallow and overgrown with alder from past land use practices and held very few larger adult trout.